-DSOs with more than 100 000 connected customers in Norway are legally and functionally unbundled.
-In 2015, the seven DSOs in this category represented 57% percent of the total connected customers.
+Today, DSOs with more than 100 000 connected customers in Norway are legally and functionally unbundled.
+In 2016, the seven DSOs in this category represented approximately 57% percent of the total connected customers.
 In addition to the unbundling requirements, these companies are subject to participation in a compliance program according to the Electricity Directive and Norwegian regulation.
 The participants of the program have to produce an annual report to NVE that enables NVE to monitor the DSOs fulfilment of the regulations regarding legal and functional unbundling.

-There are 139 Norwegian DSOs with less than 100 000 connected customers, and are therefore exempted from the regulations regarding legal unbundling.
-In the event of a merger or acquisition, NVE can require a DSO that also has activities in generation or supply, to reorganize into separate legal entities.
-All 146 DSOs are under regulations concerning neutral and non-discriminatory behavior when it comes to the DSO's management of the information to customers, supplier switching, metering data and billing.
+By the end of 2016, there were 131 Norwegian DSOs with less than 100 000 connected customers.
+These DSOs are therefore exempted from the regulations regarding legal unbundling.
+However, in the event of a merger or acquisition, NVE can require a DSO that also has activities in generation or supply to reorganize into separate legal entities.
+31 of the DSOs with less than 100 000 customers are organized in a legal entity devoted entirely to managing the grid.
+All 138 DSOs are under regulations concerning neutral and non-discriminatory behaviour when it comes to the DSO's management of the information to customers, supplier switching, metering data and billing.
 These regulations are subject to supervision by NVE.
 The majority of the Norwegian DSOs are publicly owned.